-The Tribal Public and Environmental Health Think Tank, in partnership with APHA and with support from CDC’s National Center for Environmental Health/ Agency for Toxic Substances and Disease Registry, invites you to join a conversation on climate and health in tribal communities.
+The Tribal Public and Environmental Health Think Tank, in partnership with APHA and with support from CDC’s National Center for Environmental Health/Agency for Toxic Substances and Disease Registry, hosted a conversation on climate and health in tribal communities.

-- Identify how changes in the climate and have impacted the health and way of life of tribes.
+- Identified how changes in the climate and have impacted the health and lifeways of tribes.

-- Discuss the importance of climate and health initiatives to mitigate inequity and how tribal governments and tribal-serving organizations can address climate justice; and
+- Discussed the importance of climate and health initiatives to mitigate inequity and how tribal governments and tribal-serving organizations can address climate justice; and

-- Present tribal strategies and frameworks to address climate and health challenges that also reduce future health disparities, celebrates tribal ways of life and traditional, cultural practices.
+- Presented tribal strategies and frameworks to address climate and health challenges that also reduce future health disparities, celebrate tribal ways of life and traditional, cultural practices.

 - Ivana Castellanos, MPH, Policy Analyst, Environmental Health, APHA Center for Public Health Policy